 Phonics & Reading

 At Westfield we follow the letters and sounds phonics scheme.
-Click here to don't hesitate to contact Miss Skinner in school.
-You can find some resources to help your child by clicking here. we use a number of reading resources to help the children progress.
-Children use accelerated reader to quiz themselves on books they have read independently.
-We have daily guided reading sessions and follow the Lexia reading program for children who might need extra help.
+Click here to view.
+Please contact Miss Skinner, Mrs Barley or Mrs Todhunter in school for more phonics information.
+You can find some resources to help your child by clicking here.
+We use a number of reading resources to help the children make progress, including Accelerated Reader quizzes on books they have read independently.
+We have daily guided reading sessions and use intervention programs such as the Lexia reading program for children who might need extra help.

 Educational Visits and Visitors

 Educational visits and visitors are an integral part of our curriculum.
 They provide meaningful, rich and real life experiences for our children.
 Based in and beyond the local area, they further enhance and consolidate the learning which takes place in school.
 Some of our regular visitors to school include health professionals, music workshops, historical re-enactment experiences (Stone Age, Vikings and Romans).
 Many of our external visits include the local area, Tullie House, Salterbeck Reservoir, Whinlatter Forest Park.
 Others are further afield, Beatrix Potter World Windermere, Imperial War Musuem Manchester, The Life Centre in Newcastle, Beamish Open Air Museum, Eden Camp, Borrowdale & London.